joshydavid/information-security-study-notes/resources/cryptography.md

 **Integrity**

-- Ensures that data remains accurate, consistent and unmodified during storage or transmission by unauthorised personnel.
+- Ensures that data remains accurate, consistent and unmodified during storage or transmission by unauthorized personnel.
 - Techniques
   - Hashing
   - Digital Signatures